mui/material-ui/docs/src/pages/customization/themes.md

 The theme specifies the darkness of the surfaces, level of shadow, appropriate opacity of ink elements, etc.
 To promote greater consistency between apps, light and dark themes are available to choose from.
-We are using [jss-theme-reactor](https://github.com/nathanmarks/jss-theme-reactor) under the hood.
+We are using [jss](https://github.com/cssinjs/jss) under the hood.

+## Theme provider

+You need to use the `<MuiThemeProvider />` component in order to inject a theme into your application.
+However, this is optional, Material-UI components come with a default theme.
+We rely on the context feature of React.

+Makes sure that `<MuiThemeProvider />` is a parent of the components you are trying to customize.
+You can learn more about it [reading the API section](#muithemeprovider).

 ## Configuration variables